d2l-ai/d2l-en/chapter_preliminaries/probability.md

 that diseases and symptoms are *not* independent.

-Note that because conditional probabilities are fully functioning probabilities, independence and dependence are properties that also apply there.
+Note that because conditional probabilities are proper probabilities, the concepts of independence and dependence also apply to them.
-Two random variables $A$ and $B$ are conditionally independent given a third variable $C$ if and only if $P(A, B|C) = P(A|C)P(B|C)$.
+Two random variables $A$ and $B$ are *conditionally independent* given a third variable $C$ if and only if $P(A, B|C) = P(A|C)P(B|C)$.
 Interestingly, two variables can be independent in general but become dependent when conditioning on a third.